Museum Artifacts: TootsieToy Die-Cast Cars: No. 4655 Ford Model A Coupe and No. 4629 Sedan, c. 1928

 III.
 Strombecker, a “Shure” Thing

-By the mid 1950s, Dowst’s primary production plant moved to a rather soulless, one-story cinder-block facility at 600 N. Pulaski Rd in Humboldt Park.
+By the mid 1950s, Dowst’s primary production plant moved to a one-story cinder-block facility at 600 N. Pulaski Rd in Humboldt Park.
 It wasn’t (and still isn’t) much to look at, and the corporate offices were a bit of a tight squeeze, but the building remained TootsieToys international HQ through the end of the century.

 From those offices, a new company president, Myron B. Shure, along with brothers Alan and Richard (all grandsons of Cosmo MFG Co. founder Nathan Shure), helped Dowst expand into new markets, including a surging cap gun industry, as well as marbles, wood blocks, jump ropes, and anything else that cost a nickel to make and a dime to buy.